 Many cancer patients are ultimately thankful to be brought face to face with their own mortality, because for the first time in their lives they get their priorities straight.
 The other challenges encountered in life may seem trivial by comparison.
 And despite the initial quaking you feel, you will emerge from this ordeal on a stronger foundation than you ever imagined.

-Here are 8 practical tips to help you as you start this journey:
+8 Practical tips to help you as you start this journey:

 - Get a copy of your pathology report.
 We can help you understand the report and be sure to refer to our section on pathology terms.
 Ask your doctor: what is my depth, is there mitotic activity?